witthansen/css_off_2013/markdown/main_content.md

+<div class="feature-type">Feature</div>
-<h2 class="feature-title"><span class="feature-type">Feature</span> Positioning Relatives</h2>
+<h2 class="feature-title">Positioning Relatives</h2>

 <p class="feature-text">In 1958, English pictorial photographer Henry Peach Robinson created the world's first photomontage by combining five different negatives to make one complete print of a young girl on her deathbed.
 “Fading Away” — Robinson's first and most famous composite photo — depicts a young girl dying of consumption and was controversial when it was exhibited, with many believing it was not a suitable subject for photography.</p>

 <h3 class="Box-model-title">Box Model</h3>

-The Barbie doll was invented in 1959 by Ruth Handler (co-founder of Mattel), whose own daughter was called Barbara.
+<p class="Box-model-text">The Barbie doll was invented in 1959 by Ruth Handler (co-founder of Mattel), whose own daughter was called Barbara.
 Barbie was introduced to the world at the American Toy Fair in New York City.
 Barbie's job was teenage fashion doll.
-The full name of the first doll was Barbie Millicent Roberts, from Willows, Wisconsin.
+The full name of the first doll was Barbie Millicent Roberts, from Willows, Wisconsin.</p>

 <h2 class="Box-model-title">List Style: Bullets.</h2>